-(7) identify and assess the presence of oil, gas or chemical pipelines, processing facilities, storage facilities or other potentially hazardous explosive activities on-site or in the general area of the site that could potentially adversely impact the Development.
+(7) Identify and assess the presence of oil, gas or chemical pipelines, processing facilities, storage facilities or other potentially hazardous explosive activities on-site or in the general area of the site that could potentially adversely impact the Development.
 Location of these items must be shown on a drawing or map in relation to the Development Site and all existing or future improvements.
 The drawing must depict any blast zones (in accordance with HUD guidelines) and include HUD blast zone calculations; and

-(8) include a vapor encroachment screening in accordance with Vapor Intrusion E2600-10.
+(8) Include a vapor encroachment screening in accordance with the ASTM “Standard Guide for Vapor Encroachment Screening on Property Involved in Real Estate Transactions” (E2600-10).

 (c) If the report recommends further studies or establishes that environmental hazards currently exist on the Property, or are originating off-site, but would nonetheless affect the Property, the Development Owner must act on such a recommendation, or provide a plan for either the abatement or elimination of the hazard.
 Evidence of action or a plan for the abatement or elimination of the hazard must be presented upon Application submittal.